SlytherSavior/9618-p4/README.md

-# 📚 Data Structures Implementation in Python
+# 📚 Data Structures Implementation in Python / Java

 This repository contains fundamental implementations of various data structures in Python as well as Java, tailored for A-Level Computer Science (9618 CAIE syllabus) students.
 These data structures include stacks, queues, linked lists, and more.
 The implementations illustrate key operations and ensure the structures work within user-defined constraints.